-Configure SSH idle session timeouts on Linux endpoints using ClientAliveInterval parameter
+Enforce SSH idle session timeouts on Linux endpoints by setting ClientAliveInterval in sshd_config

 Consider Worklets your easy button